cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-imports.md

 # Importing Plugins

-From Cloudify 4.3 plugin import reference is available.

 The plugin import format is `plugin:PLUGIN_NAME?version=VERSION&distribution=DISTRIBUTION`.

 The parameters are optional and are aimed to resolve cases when the managers have multiple similar plugins with the same name.